PersianFlutter/website/src/content/topic/en/open-source.md

 ---
-title: "Open Source Projects"
+title: 'Open Source Projects'
-description: "At Persian Flutter, we wholeheartedly believe in open source!
+description: 'At Persian Flutter, we wholeheartedly believe in open source!
 Open source projects aren’t just lines of code—they’re a driving force for community growth and recognition.
 Here, we come together to build high-quality projects that benefit everyone.
-That means learning, collaboration, and progress—all in one place!"
+That means learning, collaboration, and progress—all in one place!'
 ---

 ## What We’ve Gained, What We Can Share